aryanc403/remind/README.md

 A discord bot that sends reminders for future contests using [clist](https://clist.by/) API.

+## The future of remind bot
+Major dependency of this project [discord.py](https://github.com/Rapptz/discord.py) is now deprecated and would no longer be maintained.
+There are some forks of [TLE](https://github.com/cheran-senthil/TLE) bot which uses this repo as cog and probably they will update it.
+New changes introduced by discord would eventually break almost all features.
+Rather than reinventing the same wheel again I would prefer to work on something else and learn something new.

 ## Installation

 > **Use Python 3.7 or later.**